 Unexposed, preassembled detectors are received in sealed packages and will remain sealed until they are placed in the detector housings.
 At the time of deployment, the location, date, and type of detector will be recorded.
 The new, unexposed detector will be placed in the detector housing with the air inlet holes unobstructed.
-At the end of the exposure period (approximately 6 months), the exposed detectors will then be packaged in resealable plastic storage bags and submitted to the laboratory.
+At the end of the exposure period (approximately 6 months), the exposed detectors will then be packaged with the transit control detectors and submitted to the laboratory.
 The removal date will be logged.